jkcfg/kubernetes/examples/chart/README.md

 ### Printing results

-The two examples have slightly different ways of outputting their results. `index.js` can simply print a YAML stream using `std.write`, because it has objects representing the resources (and that's what `std.write` expects).
+The two examples have slightly different ways of outputting their results. `index.js` constructs an array of objects representing the resources and the files in which they belong.
+That's what `jk generate` expects; it has options for printing to stdout, or writing the objects to the files given.

-If the resources need to be specialised in some way unanticipated by the chart, you can do further transformations on the objects before printing them; e.g,. using parts of the overlay module.
+`index2.js`, invoked with `jk run`, constructs the resource objects but does its own output.
+If the resources need to be specialised in some way unanticipated by the chart itself, you could do further transformations on the objects before printing them; e.g. using parts of the `overlay` module.

-`index2.js` gets string values from running the templates, so it effectively just prints each string with the YAML document delimiter in between.

-Useful transformations on the strings are tricky; this is a consequence of using textual templates.
-But it should be possible in the future to feed strings to the `jk` runtime to get back objects, and unlock that possibility.